 On the other hand, if the guide stays calm, it increases the newcomer’s feeling that this strange new land is a safe place to be and that the guide can be counted on to handle any situation that comes up.

 5. Have a sense of humor.

 Any newcomer to a culture is inevitably going to commit a major faux pas here and there, even while trying really hard to stay on top of cultural norms.
-Having a guide who laughs easily, brushes off little mistakes, tells some stories of their own blunders, and doesn’t take life too seriously goes a long way toward feeling comfortable in a new situation.
+Having a guide who laughs easily, brushes off little mistakes, and shares some stories of their own blunders goes a long way feeling more at ease in a strange new place.